dedenbangkit/mermaid-live-editor/README.md

 - No server setup or installation needed
 - Works offline after first load
 - Can be hosted on any static file server

+### 📚 **Interactive Cheatsheet**
+- Comprehensive examples of all Mermaid diagram types
+- Opens in new tab (preserves your work in the editor)
+- Clean sidebar navigation to jump to examples
+- Live rendered diagrams with copy-to-clipboard functionality
+- Matching theme and typography with main editor

 ## Quick Start